scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 ```scala
 val notGood: ((Int, Int), Int, Int) = (1, 2) *: (3,4) // ((1, 2), 3, 4)
 ```
-So how can we concatenate two tuples ?
+So how can we concatenate two tuples?
 The `++` is there exactly for this purpose:
 ```scala
 val better: (Int, Int, Int, Int) = (1, 2) ++ (3, 4) // (1, 2, 3, 4)
 ```

-### Tuples can shrink
+### Removing elements from a tuple

 Similarly to operators available on lists, we can retrieve a subset of a tuple.
 Here is a quick overview: